 2.2 Carpeting / Tape

 There is no carpeting within the Halls of the exhibition centre.
-Should you wish to have carpet in your stand please book through the official show contractors FULL CIRCLE.
+Should you wish to have carpet in your stand please book through the official show contractors Event Specialists.

 2.3 Risk Assessment

-Please see Health & Safety section – please note the risk assessment form is compulsory for Space Only exhibitors.
-Risk Assessment Form.
+Please note that the risk assessment form is compulsory for Space Only exhibitors.
+Further information, guidance and the form can be found here.

 2.4 Insurance

 Exhibitors must hold a Public Liability policy of insurance to cover negligence for an indemnity of at least £1,000,000 (one million pounds).
-The form HERE must be completed no later than 29th November 2024.
+The form here requests that a current copy must be completed and submitted no later than 26th November 2025.
 Exhibitors are reminded that they are also responsible for effecting insurance in respect of:

 1. a) Exhibits and contents of stand